trel/irods_client_rest_cpp_beast/API.md

 `resource-hierarchy` and `replica-number` are mutually exclusive parameters.

 All parameters having a prefix of `new-` represent modifiable properties of the target replica.
 At least one modifiable property is required for the operation to succeed.
+This operation allows multiple properties to be modified in a single call.

 #### Response